jahangir842/azure-notes/Chapter-2/12-DNS.md

 A **Private DNS Zone** is used for internal domain name resolution within a virtual network (VNet) in Azure.
 It allows you to manage DNS records that are only accessible within your private VNet or connected VNets, not from the public internet.

 #### **Key Features of Private DNS Zones:**
+- **Auto Record Creation**: Along with the manual, services can create records automatically.
 - **Private DNS Resolution**: Only virtual machines (VMs) and resources within the linked VNets can resolve domain names from a private DNS zone.
 - **VNet Integration**: Private DNS zones can be linked to multiple VNets, enabling resources across VNets to resolve domain names.
 - **Custom Internal Domains**: You can create custom internal domain names (e.g., `app.internal.local`) for resources that don't need to be exposed publicly.